Constans II (son of Constantine III): Caesar

 Honorius, whom Constans II and his father opposed from 407 to 409; Honorius recognised Constantine as a co-emperor in 409.

 Early in 408 Constans was sent with Gerontius and an army into Hispania.
 Their army forced a pass and received reinforcements.
-Constans established himself at Caesaraugusta (modern Saragossa) and rebuilt the civilian administration while Gerontius took the army and decisively defeated Honorius's supporters at a battle in Lusitania, capturing Didymus and Verinianus.
+Constans established himself at Caesaraugusta (modern Zaragoza) and rebuilt the civilian administration while Gerontius took the army and decisively defeated Honorius's cousins at a battle in Lusitania, capturing Didymus and Verinianus.
 With Hispania back under Constantine's control Constans left his new wife at Caesaraugusta and returned to Arelate to report to his father.
 Didymus and Verinianus accompanied him and were executed there as civilian rebels.
 By May 408 Constantine had taken over the existing imperial administration and officials in Gaul, and appointed a new chief minister (with the title of praetorian prefect) and archbishop of Arelate.
 Constantine commenced minting large quantities of good-quality coins at Arelate and attempted to present himself as the equal of the western and eastern emperors.

 On 1 May 408 the eastern emperor, Arcadius, died, leaving a seven-year-old heir, Theodosius II.
 A disagreement arose between Stilicho and Honorius, who each wished to travel to Constantinople – the capital of the Eastern Empire – to represent the Western Empire's interests.
 Stilicho got his way: he was to leave for the east and Honorius was to remain in Ravenna, the capital of the Western Empire.
 But a rift between him and Honorius was obvious.
 Much of Honorius's court, led by the senior bureaucrat Olympius, worked to oppose Stilicho by spreading rumours that he wished to travel east to depose Theodosius and set his son, Eucherius, on the throne.
 On 13 August Honorius was formally reviewing the army about to set out from Ticinum against Constantine.
 With him were many of the senior officers and officials of the Western Empire.
 The troops mutinied, slaughtering Stilicho's supporters but respecting the person of the Emperor.
 Stilicho sought sanctuary, then surrendered and was executed on 22 August.